 Regulation is getting better already, with 19 payday lenders have left the market.
 This is a victory.
 If those companies have chosen not to operate within the rules previously, then they’ve no place lending to already financially vulnerable people or individuals with temporary cash flow problems.

 However, we must ensure nobody’s situation is made worse by better regulation.
 This is what Damon Gibbons and the Centre for Responsible Credit has aimed to do with their new report – best the government and the regulator listens up.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.